Networking Tips for Introverts in the Sports Industry

 Image credit: BK Skjold

 A few years ago BK Skjold presented a digital voting solution to their 1800 members.
-A digital solution called Assembly Voting that could help the club to enable more members to vote online.
-From 12 participating people at one physical meeting, they wanted to use a digital tool with the vision to share democracy to the whole club, which means all the members.
+A digital solution called Assembly Voting that could help the club to enable more members to take part of decisions and vote online.
+The start of a digital transformation was from one AGM where they had 12 participating people at one physical meeting.
+They thought of a digital solution with the vision to share democracy to the whole club, which means all the members no matter where they lived.

 How to grow a member-driven sports club?